What is Clinical Depression?

 - Peace Within, Serenity Without Against the backdrop of the serene I.T.
 Fields in Chattarpur, Safe House offers its patients alternative healing practices like yoga, meditation, and self-reflection as part of their everyday routines.
 Such techniques help patients become aware of their thoughts, feel calmer and more relaxed, and motivated to work on themselves.

 - Food and Nutritional Counselling: Safe House offers patients a plethora of cuisines prepared hygienically, considering every individual’s physical and mental state.
 Our psychologists and counsellors prepare specific meal plans for each patient, incorporating any dietary restrictions, deficiencies, religious restrictions, etc.

 - Medical Interventions if Required: There are many medical causes of depression, such as too high or too low cortisol levels, decreased dopamine levels, serotonin, and other neurotransmitters, etc. Thus, severe cases of depression would require medical treatment alongside psychological interventions.
 Our psychiatrists and clinicians understand the various medications to be administered to patients and help them handle any side-effects.

-- Family and Couple Therapy: Family support is extremely crucial in the treatment process of an individual grappling with depression.
+- Family and Couple Therapy: Family support is extremely crucial in the depression treatment process of an individual grappling with the condition.
 We provide extensive family and couple therapy so that the patient receives emotional and mental support from his/her loved ones during and post the treatment.